tatigunawan/Parenthesis_Bonus/README.md

 ## Files

-- PB_code.py : Implements Prim's algorithm without using any graph libraries
+- PB_code.py : Implements dynamic programming without using any graph libraries for the expression given
+- PB_code_gen.py: Implements dynamic programming without using any graph libraries for another case with multiple inputs
 - README.md : Explanation for the project